normalize/normalize.github.io/guide/bundling.md

 This will work with JS as well as CSS.

 > Notes:
->   - Common bundles are not yet supported.
+>   - Common bundles are not supported.
 >   - All entry points must be defined with their all their dependencies defined prior.